MarthL/Blog-Template-Symfony/readme.md

 # Symfony Blog - Basic Features
 This project is an example of a blog application developed using the Symfony framework.
 It includes the basic features required for a blog, such as a home page displaying the latest articles, a list of articles, user login functionality, and an administration interface with CRUD operations.
 The project utilizes Twig as the template engine for rendering views.
-Every datas are generated thanks to Faker.
+Every datas are generated thanks to Faker and all assets are managed with Webpack.

 ## Features
 Home Page: Displays the latest articles on the home page, providing visitors with an overview of the most recent content.